 If you did not follow the normal pattern of schooling and there are ‘gaps’ between one set of examinations and the next, your referee should offer an explanation or other evidence should be provided.
 If there is no explanation, the School of Medicine might assume that you had re-taken examinations.
 If you are not applying directly from school, please explain on your application how you have spent your time since leaving school, indicating periods of employment or unemployment.
 Supplementary information may be sent at the time of application if necessary.

 For 2022 entry, the deadline for all students, including those who are overseas for fee purposes, will be 15 October 2021.

 The School does not consider late applications after the official closing date or enter UCAS Extra or Clearing.
 To find out more about selection procedures after you have applied, see how are students selected.

 The University of St Andrews will not admit students based on fraudulent or plagiarised applications or documents.
 Please see the University’s admissions policy for more information.

-Please note, if a student is found to have deliberately failed to disclose information that could have made him or her ineligible to study medicine, or given false information, the course provider can consider removing them from training on grounds of dishonesty.
+If a student deliberately fails to disclose information that could have made them ineligible to study medicine, or gives false information, the course provider can consider removing them from training on grounds of dishonesty.